bespokewd1/yegcarpetcleaning_Draft/README.md

 ##### Navigations - Rendering Automatically

-One thing you may notice in the `\_includes/header.html` file is the vast amount of Nunjucks code in the `cs-ul-wrapper` element.
+One thing you may notice in the `\_includes/header.html` file is the vast amount of Nunjucks code in the `bespoke-ul-wrapper` element.
 This is code that makes use of the `eleventyNavigation` object and keys in the frontmatter of all pages that are, by default, added to the kit.
 This is part of the Eleventy Navigation plugin, which allows us to create scalable navigation menus without having to constantly add new list items and dropdowns to the header whenever a new page is made.
 If you make a new page using the `\_template.txt` file in `content/pages`, you will be guided to add this information into the front matter, where the navigation will be remade with the new page data automatically.

-If you wish to use this kit, and benefit from this way of doing navigations but want to swap out the navigation for another one in the CodeStitch template library, you can copy the `cs-ul-wrapper` `<div>` element that's found in the kit and replace the `cs-ul-wrapper` in the new stitch.
+If you wish to use this kit, and benefit from this way of doing navigations but want to swap out the navigation for another one in the CodeStitch template library, you can copy the `bespoke-ul-wrapper` `<div>` element that's found in the kit and replace the `bespoke-ul-wrapper` in the new stitch.
 As the class system is the same with all Stitches, the auto-rendering functionality, including the application of active-style classes and dropdowns (if a "dropdown" Stitch is used) will remain the same.

 <a name="nav-manual"></a>